Do you keep a gratitude journal?

-For the past one year, the thing that appear the most on my journal is inner peace and harmony.
+For the past year, the thing that appears the most in my journal is inner peace and harmony.
 After my incident of depression, this is one area that I pay the most attention to and I never take inner peace for granted ever again.

 Harness The Power of Gratitude